Prosigliere/coding-challenges/data_engineer.md

 - Code quality and structure
 - Proper use of Airflow (DAGs, tasks, operators)
 - Clarity of transformation logic
-- Thoughtfulness of the proposed dashboard mockup (if submitted)
+- Thoughtfulness of the proposed dashboard mockup
 - Documentation and overall communication

 ## How to Submit